• Skip to primary navigation

 • Peel potatoes if you have to (I don’t!), chop into 2″ chunks.
 Boil in a large pot of water until tender.

-• Once meat is cooked through and veggies are tender, whisk together chicken broth and corn starch until smooth.
+• Once meat is cooked through and veggies are tender, whisk together broth and corn starch until smooth.

-• Pour over meat and veg mixture, season with pepper, salt, rosemary, savory, and parsley.
+• Pour over meat and veg mixture, season with rosemary, pepper, savory, salt, and parsley.
 Stir until well combined and broth mixture starts to thicken.
 Remove from heat.

 • Once potatoes are tender, drain and transfer to a large bowl – I like to use my stand mixer.
 Mash/whip for 30 seconds or so, until potatoes have broken down a bit. .